elliotwoods/ofxCeres/README.md

 1. ceres doesn't play nice with swizzle, unions (e.g. x,y,z or r,g,b) and some of the other features of glm, therefore I suggest that you set `GLM_FORCE_UNRESTRICTED_GENTYPE` and `GLM_FORCE_XYZW_ONLY` project-wide. `ofxCeres.props` already includes this define.
 2. Some of the maths functions of glm aren't working well.
 You can find some replacement functions in the `ofxCeres::VectorMath` namespace which should work as expected.
 Check [https://github.com/g-truc/glm/issues/973] for notes on why this is.

+# Building ceres-solver

+For Visual Studio, we rely on [https://github.com/tbennun/ceres-windows/].